aniafijarczyk/Fijarczyk_et_al_2025/bayesTraits_discrete_models/README.md

 **getTransitions.py**

-Script to retrieve a table woth transition rates, plot transition rates, frequency of model strings, and counts of gains and losses.
+Script to retrieve a table with transition rates, plot transition rates, frequency of model strings, and counts of gains and losses.